 Volvo could be the next major automaker to go public.

 Geely has done an impressive job of transforming Volvo since acquiring the brand from Ford in 2010.
-Volvos today are comparable with Germany's best and the company is also expanding with the Lynk & Co. and Polestar sister brands.
-Volvo is also in the process of introducing a new generation of compact cars, starting with the impressive XC40, and is a year out from entering the electric car race.
+Volvos today are comparable with Germany's best and the company is also expanding with the Lynk & Co. and Polestar sister brands, as well as launching its first electric vehicles.